Chicago to host 2024 Democratic National Convention

 But experts say that's only part of the impact.

-It's been 26 years since the United Center hosted the Democratic National Convention.
+It's coming up on 27 years since the United Center hosted the Democratic National Convention.

 This time around, the city says an event this size will do much more than just revitalize the neighborhood.